AP Glossary

 Why this matters for advantage play

-House edge is what you're fighting on every -EV machine and what you've inverted when a machine is +EV.
+House edge is what you're fighting on every house-favored machine and what you've inverted when a machine is a play.
 Quantifying it lets you decide which non-AP plays are tolerable as cover and which are pure giveaways.

 Cross-Reference